davepinch/pinchy.cc/scratchpad.md

 This page is a scratchpad of rough notes and ideas.
 Feel free to send a PR if you want to implement something or send me to an implementation on your blog.

+# This book was written by a human

+* The book is the physical structure of the stickers
+* Inspired by Italo Calvino. #Lofty Thoughts

 # Last mile to publication of the new Hugo site

 ✔ Put cc content into the root, e.g., /cc/